deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 ### Additional ideas to implement

 - Add option to specify if "Can't find task with the given path and name" should be treated as a warning or an error.
-- Add option to allow using SSL to connect to remote servers.

 ## Donate